djannitor/gns3-mikrotik/README.md

 Click the "Adapter 2" tab and click "Enable Network Adapter" as "Not attached" and click "OK".
 Add additional adapters if desired.

+> The above step of defining multiple network adapters in VirtualBox might not be necessary?

 Start the MikroTik CHR VM and login as "admin" with no password.

 You can confirm the NAT connectivity to the Internet with "ping 8.8.8.8".